SAPSAR1812/Gauss-Newton-Method/README.md

 # Gauss-Newton-Method

-Use Gauss Newton Method to fit data onto any equation of choice with two constant unknowns Function must be returned from function f
+Use Gauss Newton Method to fit data onto any equation of choice with two constant unknowns\n Function must be returned from function f
 Depeding on choice of function f store the partial derivatives of f with respect to a and b in f_a and f_b respectively.
 Enter data set as a list of values